viet34tqc/notebook/interview.md

 ## Common web securities

 - Preventing XSS
-  + Don't save sensitive data in local storage
+  - Don't save sensitive data in local storage
-  + Using cookie with `httpOnly` flag set to true
+  - Using cookie with `httpOnly` flag set to true
-  + Escape dynamic content when you read it from database
+  - Escape dynamic content when you read it from database
-  + Sanitize data before saving into db
+  - Sanitize data before saving into db
 - Preventing CSRF
-  + Using cookie with `SameSite` flag set to `Lax` or `Strict` to prevent
+  - Using cookie with `SameSite` flag set to `Lax` or `Strict` to prevent
 - SQL injection

-## What is responsive design, how to implement it.
+## What is responsive design, how to implement it

 Is a web design approach to make web pages render well on all screen sizes and resolutions while ensuring good usability